Kay Kyser: Movies

 During the late 1930s and early 1940s, Kyser's band appeared in several motion pictures, usually as themselves, beginning with the successful That's Right – You're Wrong (1939), You'll Find Out (1940), Playmates and My Favorite Spy.
 Some of the films built a plot around the band.
 Around the World (1943) fictionalized the band's international tours of military camps.

 In Carolina Blues (1944), Kyser has to replace his lead singer (Carroll) who has run off to get married.
 Caught in a jam, he reluctantly hires the daughter of a powerful defense plant owner, played by Ann Miller.
 Two of the band's best-known performance appearances were in 1943 when they appeared in the wartime films Stage Door Canteen and Thousands Cheer.
 Kyser appeared as a light comedian; he acted with (and was billed above) John Barrymore in Barrymore's final film Playmates (1941).
 Kyser is the dupe in a scam where Barrymore pretends to teach him how to act in Shakespearean drama.

 Kyser also appeared in a Porky Pig cartoon, Africa Squeaks (1940).
 In the cartoon, he voiced a caricature of himself called "Cake-Icer," at the request of director Bob Clampett.
+A caricature (unnamed) of Kyser as the "Lil Perfessor" was seen in the Warner Brothers cartoon Malibu Beach Party.

 After the war, Kyser's band continued to record hit records, including two featuring Jane Russell as vocalist.
 It's All Up to You features vocals by Frank Sinatra and Dinah Shore, although Kyser's participation in this recording is disputed, record label showing Axel Stordahl as conductor.
 Kyser had intended to retire following the end of the war, but performance and recording contracts kept him in show business for another half decade.

 During this time, Kyser made a cameo appearance in a Batman comic book.
 Kyser was first to introduce the new sonic audio process called the 'sonovox', a singing electronic voice triggered by music.
 The Sonovox would be used by Jingle Companies such as PAMS and JAM Creative Productions, and said jingles would be used in heavy rotation by rock radio stations such as WABC, WMEX, WXYZ, KONO, WKDA, and WHTZ.